All teachers able to get vaccinated | Local | Journal Gazette

 NIKI KELLY | The Journal Gazette

-On Wednesday, Dr. Lindsay Weaver said the White House has now mandated teacher prioritization, which will begin Monday at all state vaccination sites.
+Last Wednesday, Dr. Lindsay Weaver said the White House has now mandated teacher prioritization, which will begin today at all state vaccination sites.

 “We had a plan.
 We were executing that plan very methodically,” Holcomb said.
 He noted that adding teachers will have an impact on getting to Hoosiers with multiple medical conditions.